olmallet81/GALGO-2.0/README.md

    class Parameter;
 }
 ```
 The template parameter T can be either float or double for the precision of the solution returned.
 The template parameter N corresponds to the number of bits to encode the parameter, it must be between 1 and 64.
+This class inherits from an abstract base class called *BaseParameter*, declared and defined within the same header file, for storing the parameters inside the same container.

 ### Constructor
 ```C++